RohanKansara01/boAt-Website-Clone/README.md

 # Work Done:-
 Rohan - Homepage with Navbar, structuring and styling of Signup, Signin and Otp page. <br/>
-Raghav - Porduct Page, Detailed Product Page and Cart Page. <br/>
+Raghav - Product Page, Detailed Product Page and Cart Page. <br/>
 Narsimma - Payment Page, Footer and functionality of Sign in, Sign up and Otp page. <br/>

 # Project:-